aspardog/eu-thematic-reports/html/R3/text/title-&-scroll.md

-# We asked 72,000 Europeans what they thought of transparency and corruption.
-Most people thought
+# We asked 72000 Europeans what they thought of transparency and corruption Most people thought

 ## anticorruption measures to be ineffective,